zelara-ai/zelara-ai.github.io/README.md

 - **Resource Files**: Includes images, stylesheets, and other assets utilized in the web app, providing a seamless and engaging user experience.

+## Getting Started

+For instructions on how to set up and run the Zelara AI web application, please visit our [Wiki page](https://github.com/zelara-ai/zelara-ai.github.io/wiki).
+The Wiki provides a comprehensive guide to getting started, including installation, running the application, and navigating its features.

 ## Contribution Guidelines

-Interested in contributing to Zelara AI?
-We welcome contributions of all forms.
-Please refer to our contribution guidelines for more information on how you can be a part of this innovative project.
+We welcome contributions from the community.
+If you're interested in contributing to the Zelara AI project, please review our contribution guidelines for more information.

 ## License